 A61B 5/0205 - Évaluation simultanée de l'état cardio-vasculaire et de l'état d'autres parties du corps, p. ex. de l'état cardiaque et respiratoire

 Fabricating a capacitor includes forming conduits in a porous layer of material.
-The porous layer of material has particles that each includes a dielectric on a core.
+The porous layer of material has particles that each include a dielectric on a core.
 The formation of the conduits causes a portion of the dielectric to convert from a first phase to a second phase.
 The method also includes removing at least a portion of the second phase of the dielectric from the porous layer of material.

 H01G 9/00 - Condensateurs électrolytiques, redresseurs électrolytiques, détecteurs électrolytiques, dispositifs de commutation électrolytiques, dispositifs électrolytiques photosensibles ou sensibles à la températureProcédés pour leur fabrication